Tastavinsaurus: Description

 The length of Tastavinsaurus sanzi has been estimated to be 16 metres (50 feet), and its weight has been estimated to be 8 tonnes.
 The caudal vertebrae are similar to those of other basal titanosauriforms, such as Cedarosaurus.
 The shin was proportionally shorter than in other sauropods, with the length of the tibia being only 55% of the length of the femur.
+Tastavinsaurus differed from its contemporary Europatitan in several characteristics of its vertebrae and hip bones, such as in having a pointed distal end of the pubis.